naeemsadik/Enigma/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+MIT License.
+See [LICENSE](LICENSE) for details.

 ## 🤝 Contributing

 Contributions, issues, and feature requests are welcome!

-Here are some planned improvements we'd love help with:
+- Fork the repo
+- Create a feature branch
+- Submit a pull request

 ### Future Improvements

-- Add support for multiple encryption algorithms
+- Support for multiple encryption algorithms
-- Create a mobile app version
-- Add offline mode capabilities
+- Offline mode
-- Enhance security with additional validation layers
-- Create a command-line interface (CLI) version
+- CLI version
-- Add unit tests and integration tests
+- File and image encryption
-- Implement file encryption/decryption support
-- Add support for encryption/decryption of images
-- Create API endpoints for programmatic access
+- API endpoints

-Feel free to:
-- Fork the repository
-- Create a feature branch
-- Submit pull requests
-- Report bugs
-- Suggest new features
-- Help with documentation

-Please read our contributing guidelines before making any changes.

-## 📧 Contact

-For questions or feedback, please open an issue in the repository.
+- Enhanced validation and security

 ---

-**Note**: This encryption system is designed for educational purposes and casual use.
-For truly sensitive information, please use established encryption standards like AES, RSA, or other professionally audited cryptographic solutions.
+**Note:** This system is for educational and casual use.
+For sensitive data, use established cryptographic standards like AES or RSA.